Table of Contents

 In recent years, proactive federal bill proposals from Republicans that claim to expand access to birth control specifically exclude emergency contraception and shrink the definition of contraception.
 Yet, some media stories framed these bills as broadly pro-contraceptive efforts.

-The Orally Taken Contraception Act of 2023, introduced by Rep. Mariannette Miller-Meeks to encourage over-the-counter contraceptive options, defines an “oral contraceptive drug” as one that is “used to prevent fertilization” (as opposed to the medically accurate start of pregnancy, implantation) and makes a point to exclude emergency contraceptives from the scope of the bill.
+The Orally Taken Contraception Act of 2023, introduced by Rep. Mariannette Miller-Meeks (R-IA)to encourage over-the-counter contraceptive options, defines an “oral contraceptive drug” as one that is “used to prevent fertilization” (as opposed to the medically accurate start of pregnancy, implantation) and makes a point to exclude emergency contraceptives from the scope of the bill.

 Nevertheless, some media outlets ignored the anti-contraception measures in the bill and only reported on her pro-contraception statements.